StefRave/archimate-diagram/README.md

 Diagrams are converted to SVG in the browser.

 Todo:
-* Missing elements to archimate.svg
+* Support alternative elements forms
 * ?